Meet our Team

 Giulia

-Giulia has a strong track-record leading teams in prestigious philanthropic enterprises.
-She played a pivotal role in helping the Cherie Blair Foundation for Women grow from a small start-up into a global brand.
-She has helped developed successful diversity and inclusion programmes through training and mentoring of women entrepreneurs in developing countries.
-Since 2016 she has been the Chair of the Board of Value for Women and is now also on the Board of Inspiring Girls.
-In all of her positions, Giulia has worked to develop strategy and overall growth plans, as well as forge strong partnerships among diverse stakeholders.
-She is passionate about women’s empowerment and leadership, entrepreneurship and ESG with a focus on the S and has built global, high profile, cross-sector partnerships in these spaces.
+Giulia has led teams in prestigious philanthropic enterprises, playing a pivotal role in the Cherie Blair Foundation for Women growing it from a small start-up into a global brand.
+She has developed diversity and inclusion programmes, training and mentoring of women entrepreneurs in developing countries.
+Since 2016, she has been the Chair of the Board of Value for Women and is also on the Board of Inspiring Girls.
+Throughout, Giulia has worked to develop strategy and overall growth plans and forge strong partnerships with diverse stakeholders.
+She has built global, high profile and cross-sector partnerships focused on women’s empowerment and leadership, entrepreneurship and ESG.

 -